OPEN PUBLICATION | PUBLIC CATALOG RECORD

 One framework.

 The architecture, the test, the synthesis.
 The Authority Equation is published in three sequential volumes, theoretical, empirical, and discursive.
-Each is independently rigorous and collectively a single argument about how lethal authority must be governed when it migrates from human to machine.
+Each is independently rigorous; collectively they form a single argument about how lethal authority must be governed when it migrates from human to machine.

 FILE I · FOUNDATIONS